githubsands/keyrock-main/README.md

 Future work:

-(1) Handle more then just two exchanges
+(1) Handle more then just two exchanges (currently the orderbook can be configured for N exchanges but not the exchange controller)

 (2) Needs to handle orderbook reset and orderbook snapshot retriggering with correct sequencing, and websocket reconnection.